ah01/box-of-life/readme.md

 | Buttons | Black wire | GPIO 10      | Yellow button |
 | Buttons | White wire | GPIO  11     | Red button    |

-Connection between powersupply and main PCB (4V and GND) is same.
+Connection between power supply and main PCB (4V and GND) is same.

 ‼ **If USB connection is used, one must de-solder diode that are between `VUSB` and `VSYS` from Pico PCB.**